Slimefun-Addon-Community/Supreme/README.md

 - **base-time-mob-collector** - To change the Mob Collector base processing time (default: 15)
 - **base-time-tech-generator** - To change the Tech Generator base processing time (default: 1800)
 - **tech-generator-max-amount** - To change the Tech Generator base result item amount (default: 64)
+- **chunk-limit-max-tech-generator** - Option to limit the use of TechGenerator in a given chunk (default: 100)
+- **chunk-limit-max-tech-mutation** - Option to limit the use of TechMutation in a given chunk (default: 100)
+- **chunk-limit-max-tech-robotic** - Option to limit the use of TechRobotic in a given chunk (default: 100)
+- **chunk-limit-max-mob-tech-collector** - Option to limit the use of TechCollector in a given chunk (default: 100)
 - **mob-tech-enable-bee** - Indication whether to enable the Bee in Mob Tech (default: true)
 - **mob-tech-enable-iron-golem** - Indication whether to enable the Iron Golem in Mob Tech (default: true)
 - **mob-tech-enable-zombie** - Indication whether to enable the Zombie in Mob Tech (default: true)